genomicsengland/cll-pilot-data-processing/README.md

 Some of these fields are present across multiple tables, all instances of the field names are removed.

 There are numerous comments fields throughout the data that have not been removed.

+## CLL210

+The only addition to these columns in CLL210 (not all of the above are present in the CLL210 data however) is `DTHCauseOthr`.

 # Consent check / Cohort selection